uncle-barchen/ruqmoi/ruqmoi.md

   + upright: ideas, discovery, exploration, excitement, freedom
   + reversed: self-limiting beliefs, procrastination, creating conflict
 + The Wanderer's Oracle: Lake ‖ Wind
+  + poem: "Coruscating, can I calmly / lie like this lake, languid, can let / wind wantonly wrap her wet wings?"
   + situation: The Wanderer sees a lake whose surface is broken by the wind into constantly changing patterns of reflections.
   + admonition: Pause to watch the reflections and let yourself be inspired by new possibilities and new ways